Admission to a German university

 German universities distinguish between two types of admission: Unconditional and conditional admission to a university degree programme.

 - Unconditional admission: All admission requirements for the chosen degree programme at the respective university have already been met.
+You start your degree right away.

 Please note that expired admissions and language course enrolments will not be accepted and may lead to your application being rejected.
 If you are already enrolled or matriculated in your degree programme, you must provide proof of this when submitting your application.